ARMmbed/mbed-os-5-docs/docs/api/rtos/rtos.md

 ### RTOS APIs

-The RTOS APIs handle creation and destruction of threads in Arm Mbed OS 6.0.0 Preview , as well as mechanisms for safe interthread communication.
-Threads are a core component of Mbed OS 6.0.0 Preview (even your `main` function starts in a thread of its own), so understanding how to work with them is an important part of developing applications for Mbed OS 6.0.0 Preview .
+The RTOS APIs handle creation and destruction of threads in Arm Mbed OS, as well as mechanisms for safe interthread communication.
+Threads are a core component of Mbed OS (even your `main` function starts in a thread of its own), so understanding how to work with them is an important part of developing applications for Mbed OS.

 - [Thread](thread.html): The class that allows defining, creating and controlling parallel tasks.
 - [ThisThread](thisthread.html): The class with which you can control the current thread.